 We don’t think there’s anything quite like time at summer camp: from making friends to learning skills, each day at camp is filled with possibilities.
 Our traditional overnight camps are “unplugged”, to help campers experience friendships, outdoor discovery; develop their self-confidence and a sense of belonging.
 We aim to create a sense of community at camp, fostering creativity and mutual respect.

 Set in the middle of around 940 acres of state forest, Tanglewood has a lot to natural spaces explore.
 The Ducktrap River is great for a refreshing dip (water games too!), we have a nearby canoeing site and often take trips to nearby beaches, hills in the wider Camden Hills State Park or our large organic garden.

 Campers stay in cabins with up to 8 other campers of similar age, and two counselors.
 Cabin groups get to do a lot of things together, including create a skit for a big campfire on the last evening of camp, and are where a lot of long-lasting friendships are made.

 We offer a lot of choices at camp.
 From family-style meals (with lots of different freshly-prepared things to try) to plenty of different activities each day, and week-long focus programs.

 The first evening at camp, after dinner, staff present a variety show to help campers choose which focus program they would like to do each morning from 9–12.
-There are usually about 10 options, covering everything from Creative Arts through to Outdoor Living; Watershed Exploration to Group Challenge.
+There are usually about 10 options, covering everything from Creative Arts through to Outdoor Living; Watershed Exploration to Group Challenge; Music and archery.
 After focus choosing there’s still time for some evening fun…